VerschaerenJeroen/appium/README.md

 ## Edit Environment Variables

-Open `Windows Search` and search for `Edit environment variables for your account`.
+Open `Windows Search` and search for `Edit the system environment variables`.
 In the menu click on bottom button called `Environment Variables` and this will open a pop-up.
 Here make sure under `System variables` there is a variable called `JAVA_HOME` and `ANDROID_HOME`, if not then we will have to add a new variable with the names previously mentioned.
 As for their value the `JAVA_HOME` should have the directory path to your local java `JDK Folder` and for `ANDROID_HOME` to your local android `SDK Folder`

 Next up we will have to add a couple more values to our `Path` variable.
 These are the following for new value:
 -   ../Sdk/tools/bin